-Correct spelling, explaination: the word has its origins in verb come (to move, travel, get somewhere) and the suffix -ing used to create an adjective or noun out of a verb.
+Correct spelling, explanation: the word has its origins in the verb come (to move, travel, get somewhere) and the suffix -ing used to create an adjective or noun out of a verb.
 When we add an i to a word ending with e we omit the e in the spelling, therefore come + -ing is coming.

 Definition of coming:

 1. adjective, happening very soon

 Party coming this Saturday is going to be amazing!

 Idioms and phrases with coming:

 → coming or going, means being in situation when you are confused and don’t know what to do next, especially when you are overwhelmed by too much work: Do you want to have lunch with me today? – Forget it, I’m so busy at work that I don’t know if I’m coming or going.